 Many technological procedures are life saving but each has its own risk for the patient.
 For example, surgical procedures, radiation therapy or chemotherapy can offer benefits but could lead to negative effects.
 This has long been true with any medical procedure since even simple aspirin can be used inappropriately; however, technology should always be evaluated for risk versus reward.

 New technological advances can lead to higher patient costs due to the research and marketing related to bringing it to market as well as profit for the creator and manufacturer.
 As technology advances, usually so does the cost, especially if it offers patients a solution that was not previously available to them.
 While this may be a blessing for conditions that are newly treatable or chronic, the new technology will result in additional and long-term costs.

 Much of medical technology is sold via manufacturers' sales representatives whose job is to sell the product.
 They may appropriately make the health care provider aware of a new option.
-But they may also use an incentive that encourages a medical provider to use the technology or new product whether of not it is in the best interest of that specific patient.
+But they may also use an incentive that encourages a medical provider to use the technology or new product, whether or not it is in the best interest of that specific patient.

 Invasion of Privacy